4 simple steps to handling (your) mistakes as a leader

 Don’t make the mistake again, and use what you learnt from making the mistake as a stepping stone to improve yourself and your business.

-Following these 4 steps when handling mistakes made in your trade business will not only earn you respect and trust from your staff, but will also provide a learning opportunity for everyone.
+Following these 4 steps when handling mistakes made in your trade business will earn you respect and trust from your staff.
+They will also provide a learning opportunity for everyone.

 Visit Next Level Tradie for our schedule of live events.